hazelcast/hazelcast/hazelcast-documentation/src/IPv6.md

 Hazelcast seamlessly supports IPv6 addresses.
 (This support is switched off by default, please see the note at the end of this section.)

 You only need to define the IPv6 addresses or interfaces in [network configuration](#network-configuration).
 The only limitation at the moment is that you cannot define wildcard IPv6 addresses in the [TCP-IP](#configuring-tcp-ip-cluster) join configuration.
-The [Interfaces](#specifying-network-interfaces) section does not have this limitation, you can configure wildcard IPv6 interfaces the same as IPv4 interfaces.
+The [Interfaces section](#specifying-network-interfaces) section does not have this limitation, you can configure wildcard IPv6 interfaces the same as IPv4 interfaces.

 ```xml
 <hazelcast>